raghavthapar/Github-Notes/Github.md

 ### `git branch -r` (To see all the local and remote branches)

 ### `git checkout <remote>/<branch>` (To go back to the most recent commit of remote)

+## Remote Branches

+- Remote branches are something that when we clone the remote repo, they don't show up as our normal branches.
+Only the main branch shows up if we run the command git branch.
+- Now, the main branch is the one that points to all the remote branches beacause we have not told git that we want branches for other remote branches as well.
+- To make a branch that will point to the same remote branch we use -

+### `git switch <remote-branch-name>`

+### `git checkout <remote-name>/<remote-branch-name>`

+- Through these commands, we tell Git that we want a branch that can point to the remote branch of the same name.